 To achieve the above activities, the K2P Center collaborates with the Center for Systematic Reviews on Health Policy and Systems Research (SPARK) which is a joint initiative between the Faculty of Medicine and the Faculty of Health Sciences and the Clinical Epidemiology Unit (CEU) and the Grade Center at the Faculty of Medicine.
 SPARK supports the work plan of the newly designated WHO Collaborating Center by producing evidence synthesis products from systematic reviews, to rapid reviews, guidelines, and guidance documents.

 K2P, SPARK, the CEU, and the Grade Center work together as a network for evidence synthesis and translation across the clinical, public health and health services continuum of health.
-Based on the joint collaborations between the Faculty of Health Sciences (FHS) and the Faculty of Medicine (FM), the WHO Collaborating Center for Evidence-Informed Policy and Practice will be co-directed by Dr. Fadi El-Jardali (FHS) and Dr. Elie Akl (FM).
+Based on the joint collaborations between the Faculty of Health Sciences (FHS) and the Faculty of Medicine (FM), the WHO Collaborating Center for Evidence-Informed Policy and Practice is being co-directed by Dr. Fadi El-Jardali (FHS) and Dr. Elie Akl (FM).